Parent Responsibility Contract – information for parents

 What is a Parent Responsibility Contract (PRC)?

-A Parent Responsibility Contract (PRC) is a voluntary support agreement between you (as a primary care giver or expectant parent) and Family and Community Services (FACS).
+A Parent Responsibility Contract (PRC) is a voluntary support agreement between you (as a primary care giver or expectant parent) and Communities and Justice (DCJ).

 PRCs are used when the case plan goal is to keep your family living together.
 Or in the case that your family is not living together, a PRC is used to support your family to live together safely